spacetelescope/crds/documentation/crds_users_guide/source/overview.rst

 ++++++++++++

-The CRDS servers provide a variety of web services via JSONRPC interfaces, including a JSON rendering of the current JWST CAL s/w component versions and a best references web service for the archive.
+The CRDS servers provide a variety of web services via JSONRPC interfaces, including a JSON rendering of the current JWST or Roman CAL s/w component versions and a best references web service for the archive.
 Additional web services support file distribution and reprocessing functions.

 Web Displays